Change management

 Change management helps companies to do this,

-• Reduce resistance and absorb any uncertainties that arise.
+• reduce resistance and absorb any uncertainties that arise.

-• Time: Companies must remain up-to-date under time pressure in order to survive in the long term.
+• Time: Companies must stay up to date under time pressure in order to remain sustainable.

 • Resources: Raw materials are becoming scarcer and more expensive.

-• Politics: Ever stricter laws and certifications
+• Politics: ever stricter laws and certifications

-What are the change management approaches?
+What change management approaches are there?

 The Kübler-Ross change curve for personal motivation in change processes

-Kuebler-Ross model-Martens und Kollegen
+Kuebler-Ross modelMartens und Kollegen

 Kübler-Ross model